-Lead: ♥ 2
+Lead: 💙 2

-Partner has a balanced hand (actually a 4·4·3·2 shape) with 16 points and so opens 1NT as dealer, naturally enough.
+Partner has a balanced hand (actually a $4 \cdot 4 \cdot 3 \cdot 2$ shape), with 13 points and so opens 1NT as dealer, naturally enough.

-With a lovely six-card Spade suit and a hand just about worth an opening bid in its own right (10 points) we have every reason to advance to game.
-4♠ must be the right contract and we bid it without standing on ceremony.
+With a lovely six-card Spade suit and a hand worthy of an opening bid in its own right (13 points also), we have every reason to advance to game.
+4 must be the right contract and we bid it without standing on ceremony.

-West (with a miserable collection) leads the •2 and we settle down to Count and Plan, having thanked partner for his contribution to proceedings.
+West (with a miserable collection) leads the ♥2 and we settle down to Count and Plan, having thanked partner for his contribution to proceedings.

-[In passing, with 20-20 hindsight, we can all see that a black suit lead would have defeated 4♠ as East could have grabbed four quick tricks.
+[In passing, with 20-20 hindsight, we can all see that a black suit lead would have defeated 4. as East could have grabbed four quick tricks.
 Why, though, should West have led either a Club or a trump?
 He isn't gifted with second sight.
-You might ask why East Passed over 1NT.
+You might also ask why East Passed over 1NT.
 Well, what would you want him to bid with that collection?
-2♠ would be an absurd call with that dismal suit and - in any case - would only have attracted a Diamond lead].
+2. would be an absurd call with that dismal suit and - in any case - would only have attracted a Diamond lead].

 So, back to the plot...
-In terms of winners we have five (slow) Spades (once the A has gone, that is), three Hearts and four Diamonds.
+In terms of winners we have five slow Spades (once the A has gone, that is), three Hearts and four Diamonds.
 So plenty of winners.
 In terms of losers, however, there are four - three Clubs and a Spade.
 So we have an imbalance - twelve winners and four losers.
 This does not compute.